dolphin-emu/www/CONTRIBUTING.md

 Running a testing instance locally
 ----------------------------------

-First of all, create a Python 2.6 or 2.7 virtual environment and make sure you are in it (``echo $VIRTUAL_ENV``).
+First of all, create a Python 3.6+ virtual environment and make sure you are in it (``echo $VIRTUAL_ENV``).
 Then install all the required dependencies with ``pip``: